dtolnay/cargo-expand/README.md

 ## Configuration

 The cargo expand command reads the `[expand]` section of $CARGO_HOME/config if there is one (usually ~/.cargo/config).

-Currently the only configuration option is the syntax highlighting theme.
+Set the default syntax highlighting theme with the `theme` setting:

 ```toml
 [expand]